Why Do You Need Hiking Sandals

 - RECEPTOR Technology, mirrors human motion and provides anatomical support,…

 The Ecco Yucatan is an open toe sandal made with a rubber sole and a leather exterior.
-Wearers can adjust the tightness of their sandals using a 3-strap adjustment around the ankle.
+Wearers can adjust the tightness using a 3-strap adjustment around the ankle.
 Ecco included neoprene inner linings on Yucatan’s straps for softness.

-One interesting feature of these sandals is the use of a patented RECEPTOR traction technology on the sole of the shoe.
+One interesting feature is the use of a patented RECEPTOR traction technology on the sole of the shoe.
 The outsole is made of rubber and offers a good deal of traction.
 Ecco also included a special AgION™ antimicrobial treatment on its Yucatan sandals.

 Customers can choose from 11 different color designs and sizes between US men’s 6.5 and 16.5.
-As for weight, these sandals weigh 1 pound 9 ounces.
+As for weight, they weigh 1 pound 9 ounces.

 Note, the Ecco Yucatan is not water friendly.
-Although there is a layer of spandex, they don’t dry off as quickly as most other sandals.
-Ecco doesn’t recommend using the Yucatan sandals for watersports.
+Although there is a layer of spandex, they don’t dry off as quickly as many other products.
+Ecco doesn’t recommend using the Yucatan for watersports.

 - 3-way adjustable strap.